 This nihilism is naively traded as a pearl of higher wisdom in some circles.
 It comes in different forms, like: “It’s all about sex” or “It’s all about money”, “Only the strongest survive” or “You’re just jealous” and it’s usually delivered with an air of intellectual superiority and a condescending neuropsychological pseudoscientific jargon or an animated gif.

-While, in everyday life, morals and moral values like trust, love, and friendship are real and non-negotiable, to a proud radical capitalist all of that is unmeasurable, sentimental, mumbo jumbo, cooked up by a couple of socialist dreamers that don’t understand how the world really works.
-If you have no morals there is simply nothing to discuss in ethics.
-You’ll likely achieve more discussing Japanese grammar with a dog, red and blue with a blind person than discussing tech ethics on an AI Ethics panel.
+While, in everyday life, morals and moral values like trust, love, and friendship are real and non-negotiable, to a proud radical capitalist all of that is unmeasurable, sentimental mumbo jumbo, cooked up by a couple of socialist dreamers that don’t understand how the world really works.
+If you have no morals there is not much to discuss in ethics.
+You’ll likely achieve more discussing Japanese grammar with a dog than discussing tech ethics on an AI Ethics panel.

 Big tech organizations do not care what we think, feel, want unless it allows them to collect data and sell something to us… And every time they get caught, their responses follow the same patterns: They deny, minimize, claim misrepresentation.
 Then they claim legality, ignorance.
 Only when it sticks or they get financially hurt, they defer, by promising that they’ll improve.